yueshuai0929/CS496-Project/README.md

-# Problem<br>
+# Problem
 The problem comes from the current vqa applications for visually impaired people.
 We want to implement a system in which users can upload a picture of the environment or a specific item and ask a question about it.
 The system is able to generate an answer and read out.
 Thus, basically our project can be divided into two parts: Visual Question Answering (VQA) and Vocie Cloning.

-<br><br>
-# Solution<br>
+# Solution
-We use [Pythia](https://github.com/facebookresearch/pythia) as our model to complete the VQA task. <br>
+We use [Pythia](https://github.com/facebookresearch/pythia) as our model to complete the VQA task.
 Pythia is a modular framework for Visual Question Answering research, which formed the basis for the winning entry to the VQA Challenge 2018 from Facebook AI Research (FAIR)s A-STAR team.
-It is built on top of PyTorch.<br><br>
+It is built on top of PyTorch.

-For Voice Cloning task, we use [Real-Time Voice Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) to read out the answer<br>
+For Voice Cloning task, we use [Real-Time Voice Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) to read out the answer.
-The model is an implementation of [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS) with a vocoder that works in real-time.<br>
+The model is an implementation of [Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) (SV2TTS) with a vocoder that works in real-time.

 # Quickstart for VQA
 ## Installation